Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 }
 ```

 The above example is very obscure but it's there to prove the point.
 Callbacks should always be deferred or called later.
-In this case theres a 50% chance that an Error would be thrown might be thrown.
+In this case theres a 50% chance that an Error would be thrown.
 Since developers expect callbacks to be always processed at a later time you might write code inadvertedly which may cause bugs.

+In this example we wrote code as if we were expecting `a` to be `1` at a later time.
+But clearly that would happen only 50% of the time.

 To make your callbacks always be deffered you can use node's [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback). [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback) is implemented into Browserify so it also works on the frontend.
 It basically just ensures something will be run in the next frame of processing.